 - Enable context menu for setting wallpaper

-The next tab is the form data tab.
-I’m sure at some point while you’ve been using the Internet and filling out a form, you got disconnected somehow.
-What this option does is saves the form information for a specific URL as you type it.
-This way if you get disconnected, you can go back to the URL and pick up where you left off.
+The next tab is the form data tab; this option will save the form information for a specific URL as you type it, this is very helpful when you filling any forms and you lost your connectivity due to any reason or even your system got crashed; you can go back to the URL and pick up where you left off.
 To save the data on a form, you need to initiate the process by pressing F10 or clicking on the icon and select “Save Form Data”.
-The screenshot below shows a sample credit card application form saved.

 The “Quick Launch” tab lets you select a folder in your bookmark bar to open.
-With this feature, you can quickly open all your favorite sites with a simple keyboard shortcut everyday in the morning.
+With this feature, you can quickly open all your favourite sites with a simple keyboard shortcut every day in the morning.

 The keyboard shortcut tab is the last of the settings.
 In this tab, you can look in the drop-down and choose which set of keyboard shortcuts you’d like to change.
-There are actually different keyboard shortcuts for different areas of the browser.
 One of the cool options here is the boss button.
 This will enable a keyboard shortcut to minimize all windows, close the most recently opened window or close the current window.

 Once you’ve decided the area of the browser you’d like to change the keyboard shortcuts for, you can check or uncheck the box to the right of the keyboard shortcut.